MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-data-faq.md

 ## Can Shifts data be edited?

 There are certain aspects of Shifts that can't be changed and certain aspects that can be changed.
-For example, Shifts details such as notes and colors can be edited similar to how they can be changed in the Shifts app.
-Shifts requests can't be edited unless the request is withdrawn.
+For example, shift details such as notes and colors can be edited similar to how they can be changed in the Shifts app.
+Shift requests can't be edited unless the request is withdrawn.

 To see which what fields have been changed, you can search the Microsoft 365 audit log for Shifts events.
 To learn more about the events that are logged for Shifts activities in the Microsoft 365 audit log, see [Shifts in Teams activities](../../audit-log-events.md#shifts-in-teams-activities).